cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/using-cydia.md

 ::: warning

+Cydia is incredibly unmaintained and does not support several modern functions, as a result, we generally recommend using a more modern package manager if your device supports it.

-Cydia is incredibly outdated.
-If you are using a modern jailbreak on iOS 11 or newer, consider using <router-link to="/installing-sileo">Sileo</router-link>
+If you are on iOS 12 or newer, consider using <router-link to="/installing-sileo">Sileo</router-link> instead.

+If you are on iOS 9 or newer, consider using <router-link to="/installing-zebra">Zebra</router-link> instead.

 :::